 - Any individual or organization trained in sample collection for medical testing.
 These individuals or organizations need to work under the authority and supervision of a medical doctor or a local/tribal health department.

 - $20 per individual receiving eligible services in Wisconsin paid to the eligible provider.

-- The funds were distributed on a first-come, first-served basis until the deadline.
+- The funds will be distributed on a first-come, first-served basis until the deadline.